Body

 • A professional resume is a highlights reel tailored to a specific position of the most important and relevant skills and abilities you have acquired throughout your past experiences.
 Unlike the high school resume, it is not a list of everything you have ever done.
 This document is no longer than one page long, no smaller than 10pt font, well organized, concise, and accomplishment-focused.
 The resume represents a story of what you can do, how you can fit into the organization, and where you can contribute to the organizational goals.

 • OptimalResume allows you to develop and manage customized, high-impact resumes, cover letters, and professional correspondences with extensive samples, resume builder, cover letter builder, and interview preparation program.
+Access this tool and more via the 12twenty resource library.

 • Visit Guides and Presentation to review resume guides created by the CCD just for you.